awsdocs/aws-codecommit-user-guide/doc_source/how-to-delete-repository.md

 aws codecommit delete-repository --repository-name MyDemoRepo
 ```

-If successful, the ID of the AWS CodeCommit repository that was permanently deleted will appear in the output:
+If successful, the ID of the AWS CodeCommit repository that was permanently deleted appears in the output:

 ```
 {